Medical - Mental Health

 Taking care of your mind is just as important as taking care of your body, and the IOC and IPC understand how important it is to have someone to talk to when you need support.

-Mentally Fit Helpline is a free and confidential mental health and well-being support service available to all Olympians and Paralympians during Games-time.
+Mentally Fit Helpline is a free and confidential mental health and well-being support service available all athletes, entourage members and IF officials accredited for the Beijing Winter Olympic and Paralympic Games.

 If you need support, there is support helpline operating 24 hours a day in over 70 languages that you can contact free of charge!
 This Helpline will be staffed by expert counsellors.

 Athletes who register with the helpline during Games-time will benefit from six structured short-term counselling sessions providing in-the-moment psychological support for up to three months post competition.
-It can be accessed via telephone, email, and instant messaging.
+It can be accessed via telephone, website, email chat, app or online platforms such as Teams or Zoom.

 If you or someone you know is struggling with mental health challenges, you should seek help from a professional, and remember that talking about it actually is a sign of strength, not weakness.